george2781/instaban/readme.md

-# THIS PROJECT IS CURRENTLY UNTESTED, EXPECT ISSUES LMAO
 # Instaban
 I was disappointed with the insta ban server, so I decided to make something that can make a REAL instaban
 ## Demo server